pombredanne/Repos-Health-Study/README.md

 # Repos-Health-Study

 # System Description
 Repos-Health-Study looks into analyzing potential risk factors on a Github repository.
-Factors that this project examines include percentages of licensing/copyright information used throughout the repository and whether or not a project has a Common Platform Enumeration(CPE).
+The main factor that this project examines is any licensing/copyright information used throughout the target repository.
 On vulnerabilities specifically, the program will connect to the National Institute of Standards and Technology (NIST) (https://www.nist.gov) to identify whether or not a project has a published risk record(s) within NIST's database using a CPE on the repository.
 That CPE then may have associated Common Vulnerabilities and Exposures (CVE) with it.

 When a user would like to analyze potential risks on a Github repository, our Python program will run.
 This program will gather the repository's associated .zip file and send it through doSOCSv2(https://github.com/DoSOCSv2/DoSOCSv2), a Github project that takes a look at managing SPDX 2.0 documents and data. doSOCSv2 will then gather licensing information and the CPE of a repo.
 This CPE is then fed into NIST's database which will then try to find any published vulnerabilites, if they exist.
 The results of all preceding activity will then be documented into a JSON script and gives said script back to the user.